What’s New ?

 Read More

 A major topic of mathematics is set theory, which entails storing a group or collection of linked components.
 Python chose to make the implementation of mathematical sets an intrinsic data structure because of its importance.
-We'll learn how to find the union between two sets using the python set union() method in this article.
-But first, let's review what sets are and what we mean when we say "Union of two sets".
+We'll learn how to find the union between two sets using the Python set union() method in this article.

-Curly braces are used to represent sets, which are one of Python's four major data structures.
+Python uses Curly braces to represent sets.
 Sets, like lists, can store any type of data (strings, integers, floats), as well as a mix of data types.
 However, it makes logical sense to group together only related things in a set.
-You might be wondering what the difference is between dictionary and set data structures since they both utilize curly braces to describe themselves.
-The solution is simple: dictionaries store data in the form of key-value pairs, whereas sets do not.

 Let's take a closer look at Sets from a technical standpoint.
-Sets are mutable, iterable, and do not allow duplicate elements to exist within them.
+Sets are mutable, and iterable, and do not allow duplicate elements to exist within them.
 It's vital to note that because sets are unordered, we can't use indexes to access their elements as we do with lists.
-In fact, when compared to other data structures, Sets offer a significant advantage.
-Internally, sets use a data structure called a hash table, which provides a highly optimal technique for determining whether or not a certain element is in the set.
-This approach is faster than the most efficient search algorithm.
-Let's have a look at some Python sets examples.

 A ∪ B = {x: x ∈ A or x ∈ B}.
 Here, x is the element present in both sets, A and B.